-During a broad consultation held between late August and early October 2020, the CLC invited comments on a discussion document that outlined the performance assurance program implementation plan and potential governance options, and encouraged feedback on practice elements from the Canadian Land Trust Standards and Practices (S&Ps) that could be the focus of the program.
+During a broad consultation held between late August and early October 2020, the CLC invited comments on a discussion document that outlined the performance assurance reporting program (PAR) implementation plan and potential governance options, and encouraged feedback on practice elements from the Canadian Land Trust Standards and Practices (S&Ps) that could be the focus of the program.

 The responses to the open consultation were fairly consistent and helped identify a list of practice elements to use in the next phase of the program’s development.
 In addition to comments received during the consultation, the current working list of practice elements reflects the strategic direction advice from the February 2020 national forum, comments from the Advisory Committee and a smaller working group, and generally aligns with the elements used in the land trust accreditation program in the US.
 Following the open consultation, the CLC held conference calls with the Advisory Committee and with a smaller working group to discuss the results of the consultation and next steps.

 In keeping with CLC’s principles for the program, we consulted with 14 conservation organizations to help ensure the performance assurance program is accessible and realistic for the diversity of organizations within the community and to help identify gaps or modifications to improve the program.